 Many business owners and employees were uncertain if they were exempted under the order.
 The State provided more detailed information to assist those businesses and employees trying to determine if the stay-at-home order applies to them.

-The Orange County Health Department website provides the following list of Essential Businesses and Services that can remain open:
+The Orange County Health Department provides the following list of Essential Businesses and Services that can remain open:

 - City/County government services: police stations, fire stations, hospitals/clinics and healthcare operations, jails, courts, garbage/sanitation, OCTA buses (use of public transportation is limited to essential required travel only), utilities (water, power and gas), and city offices